kriserickson/aging-coder/src/posts/2025-07-26-can-a-tiny-llm-beat-a-supervised-model.md

 $ pip uninstall torch torchvision torchaudio
 $ pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
 ```

 There are lots resources on the web for getting torch and cuda installed properly (or just
 ask your favorite LLM though it might have problems with installing the most recent versions
 as its training data may be out of date).

 Once torch is installed you can the phi-4-mini locally, we are using the Hugging Face
-ransformers library to do basically what Ollama is providing for us:
+transformers library to do basically what Ollama is providing for us:

 ```python
   bnb_config = BitsAndBytesConfig(